montoyamoraga/shbobo-studies/notes/shbobo.md

 ---

-> Taken from the Ordering section of the synthmall website, found at [https://synthmall.com/ordering.html](https://synthmall.com/ordering.html) accesed on Monday March March 23 2020:
->
-> Shbobo creates warm and wooden digital synths that connect to your computer for gaming, soundmaking, and other host-side worldmaking applications.
+Shbobo creates warm and wooden digital synths that connect to your computer for gaming, soundmaking, and other host-side worldmaking applications.

+> Retrieved from the Ordering section of the synthmall website, found at [https://synthmall.com/ordering.html](https://synthmall.com/ordering.html) accesed on Monday March March 23 2020.